devassistant/c2s-api/api/run.md

 }
 ```

-The run ID is a UUID identifying the particular run.
-The same ID will be
+The run ID is a unique string identifying the particular run.
+The same ID will
-present in all logging messages and queries that occur during that run.
+be present in all logging messages and queries that occur during that run.
 The
 client should save it for the time of the run as it is necessary for the
 replies to interactive querying.